-10 The Word of Faith movement is a subset within many Pentecostal and Charismatic churches.
+The Word of Faith movement is a subset within many Pentecostal and Charismatic churches.
 A distinctive feature of Word of Faith theology is that a believer can speak a word to call reality into being.
 According to WOF proponents when a person makes a positive confession in faith that confession will cause reality to change.
 Conversely, negative confession brings about negative results (Pr.
 18:21 for example).
 Noted Word of Faith teachers include, Kenneth Hagan, Kenneth Copeland, Charles Capps and Benny Hinn.
 Critics feel that this is not only unbiblical but shares many features with Eastern Mysticism.
 Many Pentecostal and Charismatic theologians have denounced the WOF movement including Gordon Fee, Sam Storms and Craig Keener.
 Others, like Randy Clark (Global Awakening), have argued against the position without being harshly critical.
 We do not embrace the classic Word of Faith viewpoint, and we do not want it practiced in our various ministries.
 For our alternative perspective see pg.
 6-7.

-over this situation, you will bring negativity upon it."
+At the same time, negative confession (as exemplified in Prov.18:21) will bring negative results.
+They will say (for instance), "If you speak negativity over this situation, you will bring negativity upon it."
 Again, we would reject this as unbiblical (See below under [C].)

-- In the area of faith Word of Faith proponents sometimes overemphasize the active side of faith, treating positive mental attitude as something that must inevitably cause God to act, e.g. "When we ramp up enthusiastic faith, we can legitimately expect that God will of necessity act on our behalf." - C. While we reject these previous Word of Faith extremes, we do embrace the proper biblical perspective on these four areas. - In the area of healing We believe that healing is a potential reality through the atonement, and we should, therefore, pray for healing with perseverance and joy.
+- In the area of faith Word of Faith proponents sometimes overemphasize the active side of faith, treating positive mental attitude as something that must inevitably cause God to act, e.g. "When we ramp up enthusiastic faith, we can legitimately expect that God will of necessity act on our behalf." - C. While we reject these previous Word of Faith extremes, we do embrace the proper biblical perspective on these four areas. - In the area of healing We believe that healing is always a potential reality through the atonement, and we should, therefore, pray for healing with perseverance and joy.
 But we believe that when where and why God heals is a mystery.
 Mystery doesn't mean we are passive about healing prayer.
-Rather, it means we continue to be passionate for God's intervention, but we always leave the results to him.
+Rather, it means we are all the more passionate for God's intervention, but always leaving the results to him.
 We will not get discouraged when people don't experience healing, or when they experience less than 100% healing.
-Rather we will encourage them to discipleship within the reality of their level of suffering and always with hope for a solution.11
+Rather we will encourage them to discipleship within the reality of their level of suffering and always with hope for a solution.